karunakc/Book-Recommendation-System/README.md

  - Press Shift + Enter to run the first cell.

- - When prompted, enter the Rating or "random" for getting book recommendations.
+ - When prompted, enter the rating or "random" for getting book recommendations.

  - Enjoy your book recommendations!

-Note: *It should be noted that **both** the python file and csv file must be present in the same directory.*
+Note: *It should be noted that **both** the python file and .csv file must be present in the same directory.*

 ## Software and Library Installations Required: